 Example #3 – Using Data Bars

-- Data bars look like an “in-cell” charts based on the value of the cell value.
-For “Discounts” column we will apply “data bars”.
+- Data bars look like an “in-cell” chart based on the value of the cell value.
+For the “Discounts” column we will apply “data bars”.

 - Click on the down arrow of “Data Bars” and choose Conditional Formatting”.
 Under this category of “Conditional Formatting” choose “Data Bars”.

-- This will opens up below “Data Bars” conditional formatting window.
+- This will opens up below the “Data Bars” conditional formatting window.